TumeloGaming/Booty-Warrior-Troll/README.md

 ## Warning
 This is a joke/prank program.
 Use responsibly and only on systems you own or have permission to run it on.
+Inspired by Boondocks Season 3 Episode 9 "A date with the booty warrior"